belouve/open-brain-holocron/README.md

 ---

 *This guide is a living document.
 Updates will follow as the build evolves.*
-*Questions or contributions — find Belouve in the OB1 Discord or DC608.*
+*Questions or contributions — find Belouve in the BHIS Discord or DC608.*